Programs and Services

 One-on-One Mentoring Program:

-Each week girls/boys meet with their mentor for two hours.
+Each week mentees meet with their mentors for two hours.
 The mentor/mentee

 dyads participate in various activities such as sports, cultural events,